-Flooding in (thank you Bristol) just after me to the Marble Factory, offering carrots and crisps before reveling on the wonder of the dressing room’s rocking chair, Clean Cut Kid certainly made an entrance before they opened for Shura on November 29th.
+Flooding in (thank you Bristol) just after me to the Marble Factory, offering carrots and crisps before revelling on the wonder of the dressing room’s rocking chair, Clean Cut Kid certainly made an entrance before they opened for Shura on November 29th.
 I sat down with them to have a chat about the past, the future and favourite farmyard animals.
 Amongst other things.

 Perhaps unknown to most, fresh from the streets of Liverpool Clean Cut Kid are already 25 dates into their tour after six months of preparing and a lifetime of being ready for this.

-Just having finished their tour with Circa Waves, before moving straight on supporting the Courteneers up until Christmas, Evelyn gushes over the band and the ever adoring fans: “the crowd was so much younger than we’ve played to before.
+Just having finished their tour with Circa Waves, before moving straight on supporting the Courteeners up until Christmas, Evelyn gushes over the band and the ever adoring fans: “the crowd was so much younger than we’ve played to before.
 We hadn’t experienced the crazy obsessive fan where they’re just so excited to be there.
 We’ve seen excited fans, but the youthful excitement of a 12-13 year old girl just going mad at the front was interesting, I really enjoyed it.
 They’re all really nice guys in Circa Waves and the venues were great and pretty much all sold out, it was really cool.”

 Although their heart still lies in Liverpool, I asked the band about their favourite gigs so far.
 Mark has his reservations on London “There’s always a weird vibe to the London shows, it’s the only one that really matters for label and industry stuff.
 The bands in general only feel pressured about the London ones.”